-Stacey Murdock provides leadership and support related to personnel functions for the Division of Student Affairs as well as directs divisional alumni relations, parent engagement, development and stewardship efforts in her role as the Division of Student Affairs Alumni Relations Coordinator.
+Stacey Murdock provides leadership and support related to personnel functions for the Division of Student Affairs as well as directs divisional alumni relations, parent engagement, development and stewardship efforts.
 In addition, she co-teaches the Practicum Course for the Higher Education and Student Affairs graduate program and works with the HESA 1st year Facilitation Class as a facilitator coach.
 Prior to this, she coordinated the UConn Careers for the Common Good program run by the Center for Career Development and the Office of Community Outreach.
 Stacey earned her Master’s degree in Higher Education and Student Affairs from the NEAG School of Education at UConn and her Bachelor’s degree in Communications from Cornell University.

 Cathy Downs supports the Vice President and Assistant Vice Presidents for Student Affairs in support of division-wide initiatives.
 She manages the day-to-day operations of the office and coordinates a variety of committees and events on behalf of the Division of Student Affairs and the Office of the Vice President.
 Cathy also serves as the contact person for the Student Activity and Service Fee Advisory Committee and the Student Life Committee of the Board of Trustees.
 Cathy has worked in the Office of the Vice President for Student Affairs for 16 years and has served at the University for over 20 years.

 Janice Canniff provides administrative services to the Office of the Vice President for Student Affairs and works closely with the Assistant Vice President for Student Affairs.
 She also organizes and coordinates various events that represent Student Affairs and is responsible for reports that are generated by the office.
 She serves as the Division resource for employee search procedures and personnel.
 Janice received her AAS Degree from Broome Community College, Binghamton, NY.